modolabs/Kurogo-Mobile-Web/doc/Guide/modulepeople.rst

 server and the detail view.
 If your LDAP directory uses standard fields, then most fields should map automatically, however, you may still want to customize how it displays or the order of the fields.

+The fields are configured in the *SITE_DIR/config/people/page-detail.ini* file.
 Each field is configured in a section (the section name should be unique, but it otherwise irrelevant).
 The order of the sections controls its order in the detail view.
 Within each section there are several possible values to influence how a field is displayed: